SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 \^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^\^

-Installing the browser library requires a couple of manual steps, which we\'ve automated in a single script.
+Installing the browser library requires a couple of manual steps, which we've automated in a single script.
 This script does three things:

 -   it verifies that Node.js has been installed
 -   it downloads and installs the Browser keyword library